Workers' control

 Workers' control is participation in the management of factories and other commercial enterprises by the people who work there.
-It has been variously advocated by anarchists, socialists, communists, social democrats, distributists and Christian democrats, and has been combined with various socialist and mixed economy systems.
+It has been variously advocated by anarchists, socialists (notably Trotskyists), communists, social democrats, distributists and Christian democrats, and has been combined with various socialist and mixed economy systems.

 Workers' councils are a form of workers' control.
 Council communism, such as in the early Soviet Union, advocates workers' control through workers' councils and factory committees.
 Syndicalism advocates workers' control through trade unions.
 Guild socialism advocates workers' control through a revival of the guild system.
 Participatory economics represents a recent variation on the idea of workers' control.

 Workers' control can be contrasted to control of the economy via the state, such as nationalization and central planning (see state socialism) versus control of the means of production by owners, which workers can achieve through employer provided stock purchases, direct stock purchases, etc., as found in capitalism.

 Historical examples by country

 Algeria

 During the Algerian Revolution, peasants and workers took control of factories, farms and offices that were abandoned, with the help of UGTA militants.
 Around 1,000 enterprises were placed under workers' control in 1962, with that number climbing to 23,000+ in the following years.
 The FLN passed laws in the newly independent Algeria which partially institutionalized workers' control, creating a bureaucracy around workers' councils that centralized them.
 This caused massive corruption among new managers as well productivity and enthusiasm in the project to fall, leading to numerous strikes by workers in protest.
 Following a military coup in 1965, workers' control efforts were sabotaged by the government which began to centralize the economy in the hands of the state, denying workers control.
-Following the Black Spring in 2001, limited degrees of workers' control have been practiced in the area of Barbacha.